 Autologous Hematopoietic Cell Transplantation

 Aetna considers autologous hematopoietic cell transplantation medically necessary for the treatment of Hodgkin's disease (HD) when the member meets the transplanting institution's selection criteria.
-In the absence of such criteria, Aetna considers autologous hematopoietic cell transplantation medically necessary for the treatment of HD when all of the following selection criteria are met:
+In the absence of such criteria, Aetna considers autologous hematopoietic cell transplantation medically necessary for the treatment of HD when both of the following selection criteria are met:

 Allogeneic Hematopoietic Cell Transplantation

 Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of members with relapsed HD (including members who have relapsed or have had persistent disease from an autologous hematopoietic cell transplant) or primary refractory HD when the member meets the transplanting institution's selection criteria.
-In the absence of such criteria, Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of members with relapsed or primary refractory HD when all of the following selection criteria are met:
+In the absence of such criteria, Aetna considers allogeneic hematopoietic cell transplantation medically necessary for the treatment of members with relapsed or primary refractory HD when both of the following selection criteria are met:

 Note: Aetna considers non-myeloablative allogeneic hematopoietic cell transplantation ("mini-transplant," reduced intensity conditioning transplant) medically necessary for the treatment of members with relapsed HD (including members who have relapsed or have had persistent disease after an autologous hematopoietic cell transplant) or primary refractory HD when they are eligible for conventional allografting.